Gluing of $n$-cluster tilting subcategories for representation-directed algebras: Part I: Preliminaries

+Let $\La= KA_m/\cR$ where $\cR$ is an admissible ideal.
+Then $\La$ is called an \emph{acyclic Nakayama algebra} and its representation theory is well known, see for example \cite[Chapter V]{ASS}.
 We also introduce some notation from \cite{VAS}.
-Let $\La= KA_m/I$ where $I$ is an admissible ideal.
-Then $\La$ is called an \emph{acyclic Nakayama algebra} and its representation theory is well known, see for example \cite[Chapter V]{ASS}.
-In particular, recall that the isomorphism classes of the indecomposable modules of $\La$ can be described by the representations $M(i,j)$ of the form
+In particular, recall that the isomorphism classes of the indecomposable $\La$-modules can be described by the representations $M(i,j)$ of the form